Leasehold Reform | Read time 10 Minutes.

 - Removing the requirement that leaseholders have to have owned their property for 2 years before exercising their enfranchising rights.

-- Making sure that the leaseholder is protected against unreasonable acquisition of the freehold on their home.
+- Protecting the leaseholder against the unreasonable acquisition of the freehold on their home.

 - Replacing the complex enfranchisement claims procedure with one simple system.